-(c) Any of the following persons in order of priority stated, when persons in prior classes are not available at the time of death and in the absence of actual notice of contrary indications by the decedent or actual notice of opposition by a member of the same or a prior class, may give all or any part of the decedent’s body for any purpose specified in § 2712 of this title:
+(c) Any of the following persons, who are reasonably available, in order of priority stated, when persons in prior classes are not available at the time of death and in the absence of known objections by the decedent or by a member of the same or a prior class, may give all or any part of the decedent’s body for any purpose specified in § 2712 of this title:

-(6) Any other person authorized or under obligation to dispose of the body.
+(11) Any other person authorized or obligated to dispose of the decedent’s body;

 (e) A gift of all or part of a body authorizes any examination necessary to assure medical acceptability of the gift for the purposes intended.